-Partners Population Health manages our system’s investment in care transformations by evaluating the impact of our population health management programs on patient and provider experience, clinical outcomes and health care costs.
-The Evaluation and Research Unit conducts and supports effectiveness evaluations of the population health care delivery transformations sponsored by Partners Population Health.
+Partners Population Health manages our system’s investment in care transformation by evaluating the impact of our population health management programs on patient and provider experience, clinical outcomes and health care costs.
+The Evaluation and Research Unit conducts and supports effectiveness evaluations of the population health care delivery transformation projects sponsored by Partners Population Health.

 The Evaluation and Research Unit works collaboratively with program implementation teams to design approaches that allow for robust evaluations, actively supporting the use of pragmatic trials when possible.
 The majority of program pilots are embedded within our delivery organization and rely on data collected during the routine provision of care.
 While our primary objective is to support internal decision making and quality improvement, many evaluations are externally disseminated as well.
 Examples include:

 - The Partners integrated care management program is effective at reducing health care utilization (non-emergency and all ED visits, hospitalizations) and reducing costs of care for Medicare beneficiaries in the Partners Medicare Accountable Care Organization (Hsu 2017).
 However, significant changes in beneficiary alignment from year to year remain challenges to program implementation and investments (Hsu 2016, Hsu 2017).